length

 Walk with Confidence

 Signage is sporadic in the Lake District and navigation in the tougher stages can be tricky especially when visibility is poor.
 This is why we include a day on the trail with an experienced mountain guide.
-Our guide will provide you with local knowledge, insights and basic navigational skills to give you the confidence to fully enjoy your Coast to Coast walk.
+Our guide is an experienced fell-walker who aims to support you on your first day in the Lake District.
+They can also highlight points of interest, provide insights into the local area, and address general questions or queries about the trail.
 Subject to availability, you can also request to have our guide with you for more than one day and walk together over the passes.
 This is a unique and highly valued feature of our self-guided walking trips on the Coast to Coast Path – no other walking tour company offers this important service.

 RAW Travel App